cobuildlab/auth0-utils/README.md

 });
 ```

-Then before using the client it need to be setup
+Then you can use any of the methods

 ```ts
 // Creates a user with their email and database connection to save it